-I would describe Oregon as homeschool friendly.
-Oregon public schools are required to allow homeschoolers who meet grade criteria to participate in extracurricular activities, including sports and cheerleading.
-An annual curriculum fair is held in Portland where our family has been introduced to a variety of curricula, often having an opportunity to meet a book's author or a program's developer.
-The state capitol, Salem, holds an annual "Homeschool Days" function where homeschoolers are welcome to take part in a variety of political activities.
-Even my small hometown includes an active co-op, providing parent support and social opportunities.
+Oregon is fairly homeschool friendly.
+The public schools are required to allow homeschoolers who meet grade criteria to participate in extracurricular activities, including sports and cheerleading.
+An annual curriculum fair is held in Portland where families can be introduced to a variety of curricula.
+At the fair, homeschoolers often have the opportunity to meet a book’s author or a program’s developer.
+The state capitol, Salem, holds an annual “Homeschool Day” function where homeschoolers are welcome to take part in a variety of political activities.

 Resources for Oregon Homeschoolers

 - OHEN Oregon Home Education Network (Information and support)

 - OCEAN Oregon Christian Home Education Association Network (Information, support, newsletter)